seanox/xml-micro-exchange-php/README.md

 # Description
+The origin of the project is the desire for an easily accessible place for data exchange on the Internet.
+Inspired by JSON-Storages the idea of a feature-rich equivalent based on XML, XPath and XSLT was born.
+The focus should be on a public, volatile and short-term data exchange for (static) web applications and IoT.

+-- Just exchange data without a own server landscape.
+-- Just exchange data without knowing and managing all clients.

 XML-Micro-Exchange is a volatile RESTful micro datasource.
 It is designed for easy communication and data exchange of web-based applications and for IoT.